tchwork/debug-bundle/Dumping-PHP-Data-en.md

 As JSON only accepts strings as keys, integer keys in PHP arrays are represented as JSON strings.
-Since PHP does no distinction between a numeric key accessed as a string or as an integer, this has no fidelity implication.
+Since PHP does no distinction between a numeric key accessed as a string or as an integer, this has no accuracy implication.

 Associative structures: arrays, objects and resources
 -----------------------------------------------------